haritsagungw/IndoHybrid-TF-IDF-and-Semantic-Search/README.md

 # IndoHybrid-TF-IDF-and-Semantic-Search

 **IndoHybrid** is a hybrid search engine designed for Indonesian text retrieval.
-It combines lexical search (sparse retrieval via TF-IDF) and semantic search (dense retrieval via `intfloat/multilingual-e5-small` & FAISS).
+It combines lexical and semantic search.
 The search results are merged using **Reciprocal Rank Fusion (RRF)** to deliver accurate Information Retrieval (IR) performance.

 ## Key Features